 *If you are serving this cake at a party, it's perfectly okay to leave the cake at room temperature for an hour or so while serving.
 Otherwise, keep it in the refrigerator.
 It also freezes perfectly!
 I made my cake one day and then just placed it as-is in the freezer and pulled it out the next day.
 It thaws quickly.

-Disclosure: I was given a copy of Piece of Cake for review purposes.
+Disclosure: I was given a copy of the Piece of Cake cookbook for review purposes.
 I was not compensated to write this post and all opinions shared are my own.